DevExpress/testcafe/CONTRIBUTING.md

     yarn
     ```

-6. Write some code and commit your changes to the branch.
+6. Write code and commit your changes to the branch.

     You can build TestCafe and launch it without running tests: